LironEr/bundlemon/README.md

 Your goal is to keep your bundle size as small as possible to reduce the amount of time it takes for users to load your website/application.
 This is particularly important for users on low bandwidth connections.

 BundleMon helps you achieve that by constantly monitoring your bundle size on every commit and alerts you on changes.

-**This branch refers to the upcoming BundleMon v2 release.
-Check out the [release/1.x](https://github.com/LironEr/bundlemon/tree/release/1.x) branch for v1.**

 ## Features